jengalas/bwaf-bbw/_emerging-firms/2024-emerging-firms.md

       principals of exciting firms including: Marta Sanders of Architecture Outfit, Miriam Peterson of Peterson Rich Office, and Dungjai Pungauthaikan of Once–Future Office.
-Additionally, you will have the opportunity to gain key advice from experts during Legal and Media FAQ sessions with Anazette Ray of Zetlin & De Chiara LLP and Tami Hausman of Hausman LLC.
+Additionally, you will have the opportunity to gain key advice from experts during Legal and Communications/Media FAQ sessions with Anazette Ray of Zetlin & De Chiara LLP and Tami Hausman of Hausman LLC.

     section_break: false
     include_left-hand_column_text_: true